Myalcinbingul/solutions_repo/docs/1 Physics/6 Statistics/Problem_2.md

 ##  Objective

 Estimate the value of $\pi$ using two classic Monte Carlo methods:

 1. Circle-based random point simulation.

 2. Buffon’s Needle experiment.

-This document explains the theory, implements simulations in Python, provides visualizations, and analyzes convergence.

 ---